 Angel Haze – King

 Behold the thoughtful, introspective lyrics from 20-year-old Angel Haze, aka Raeen.
-King samples Drake, Kanye, and Lupe Fiasco, mixing pop with the personal with her songs about growth, loss, and love.
+King samples Drake, Kanye, and Lupe Fiasco, mixing pop with the personal with their songs about growth, loss, and love.
 (Angel Haze)

 Nyemiah Supreme – Bad